hrsht-13/LABOR-Predict_Labor_Class/README.md

 You will be given information describing various conditions surrounding a given labor group, predict whether the conditions are good or not.

 ## Dataset
 This database contains information about working class or labor class.The databse has information which describes the factors that affect the living conditions of a worker.
 The attrbutes include the wage increase after first year, second and third year, working hours , pension plan etc. .
+For simplification, attributes have been stored in the CSV file which has 17 columns, the last column is the class of the labor.

 ## Evaluation Criteria
 During evaluation F1 score will be used to test the efficiency of the model